linlinzhao/linlinzhao.github.io/_posts/2020-07-24-remote-jupyterlab.md

 Then use `top` or `kill` command to end the process.

 ## The end
-The method has been tested on RHEL7 and Debian servers.
-It also works for Windows Subsystems for Linux (WSL) Ubuntu 18.04.
+- The method has been tested on RHEL7 and Debian servers.
+- It also works for Windows Subsystems for Linux (WSL) Ubuntu 18.04.
+- For small scale collaborations, you can directly share the link to your partner who can directly use your environment.

 Hope you'll find this guide helpful.